April 29, 2026

 If you had one wish, what would it be?

 "Distribution at the speed the chemistry deserves.
 The product is ready.
-The application is foolproof.
-The marketing engine is running.
-The rate-limiting step right now is shelf, getting the can in front of the LOHAS DIYer in every market where she's already looking for it.
-If a wish gave me 5,000 stores tomorrow, I'd take it."
+The application is straightforward.
+The customer response is real.
+The limiting factor now is scale — getting the product in front of the next generation of DIY customers in the markets where they’re already searching for alternatives.

 What would you give up?